Walexicant/AWS-IAM-LAB/README.md

-# This is An Assignement To Test AWS Knowledge
+# THIS IS AN ASSIGNMENT TO TEST OUR AWS KNOWLEDGE

 # 1. Create Developers Group